florist-notes/CNN-GoogLeNet/README.md

 <img src="https://github.com/SKKSaikia/CNN-GoogLeNet/blob/master/img/auxI.jpg">

 These are extra stems coming out from the main network, called the auxiliary layers.
+Apart from the final softmax, there are 1000 way imagenet training classification loss in these 2 seperate places.
+This is done so that more gradient injected in these intermediate layers, which directs more helpful signal flows through the network.

 model.summary()